Stephen Glass

-Stephen Randall Glass (born September 15, 1972) is a former American journalist.
-He worked for The New Republic from 1995 to 1998 until an internal investigation by the magazine determined the majority of stories he wrote either contained false information or were fictitious.
+Stephen Randall Glass (born September 15, 1972) is an American former journalist.
+He worked for The New Republic from 1995 to 1998 until an internal investigation by the magazine determined the majority of stories he wrote were either partially or entirely fabricated.

 Following the journalism scandal, Glass pursued a career in law.
 Although he earned a Juris Doctor from Georgetown University Law Center and passed the bar in New York and California, he was unable to become a licensed attorney in either state due to concerns stemming from his scandal.
 Glass instead found work as a paralegal at the law firm of Carpenter, Zuckerman & Rowley, serving as the director of special projects and trial team coordinator.

 Glass made a brief return to writing when he fictionalized his story in his 2003 novel The Fabulist.
 The same year, the scandal was dramatized in the film Shattered Glass, based on a Vanity Fair article of the same name, which stars Hayden Christensen as Glass.

 Journalism career

 Glass grew up in a Jewish family in the Chicago suburb of Highland Park, and attended Highland Park High School.
 He graduated from the University of Pennsylvania as a University Scholar and was an executive editor of the student newspaper, The Daily Pennsylvanian.
 After his graduation, Glass worked for the conservative Policy Review before being hired by The New Republic in 1995 as an editorial assistant.
 Soon after, the 23-year-old Glass advanced to writing features.
-While employed full-time at TNR, he also wrote for other magazines, including George, Rolling Stone, and Harper's; he also contributed to Public Radio International's (PRI) This American Life.
+While employed full-time at TNR, he also wrote for other magazines, including George, Rolling Stone, and Harper's; and contributed to Public Radio International's (PRI) This American Life.